Smart-Grid-Solutions/API-Docs/CUSTOMER-INTEGRATION-GUIDE.md

 - **Fixed IP addresses** for your DNP3 master (optional, for IP allow-listing as an additional layer of security).
 - **DNP3 master configuration**: outstation address, class polling / integrity scan settings.
 - **TLS client certificate**: SGS provides a certificate package during onboarding.
-See the [Getting Connected](../dnp3-device-portal/docs/security-implementation-guide.md) guide for certificate setup details.
+Please contact SGS for certificate setup details.

 ### Key Security Considerations

 - **Mutual TLS (mTLS)**: All connections require mTLS.
 Both the portal and your DNP3 master present and validate certificates during the TLS handshake.
 Without a valid client certificate, the connection is refused before any DNP3 data is exchanged.
 TLS 1.3 is the default; TLS 1.2 is available if your DNP3 master requires it.
 - **IP allow-listing (optional)**: As an additional layer, SGS can restrict access to the public endpoint to your declared IP addresses.
 - **Certificate management**: Certificates should be rotated on a defined schedule.
 SGS coordinates rotation in advance.
-See [Getting Connected](../dnp3-device-portal/docs/security-implementation-guide.md) for the full certificate lifecycle.
+Please contact SGS for the full certificate lifecycle.

 ---